axeluhl/sailing-analytics/wiki/howto/onboarding.md

   * Press List Races

 #### Maven Setup
-Copy the settings.xml from the top-level git folder to your ~/.m2 directory and adjust the proxy settings accordingly.
+Copy the settings.xml **and** the toolchains.xml from the top-level git folder to your ~/.m2 directory and adjust the proxy settings accordingly (uncomment if you are in the corporate network).
 Make sure the mvn executable you installed above is in your path.
 Open a shell (preferrably a git bash or a cygwin bash), cd to the git workspace's root folder and issue "./configuration/buildAndUpdateProduct.sh build".
 This should build the software and run all the tests.
 If you want to avoid the tests being executed, use the -t option.
 If you only want to build one GWT permutation (Chrome/English), use the -b option.
 When inside the SAP VPN, add the -p option for proxy use.
 Run the build script without arguments to get usage hints.

 #### Further hints
 - Configure Eclipse to use Chrome or Firefox as the default browser